Why CEZD?

 African Swine Fever in Europe

-Highly Pathogenic Avian Influenza in North and South America, Central America & the Caribbean, Europe, and Asia
+Highly Pathogenic Avian Influenza in North and South America, Europe, and Asia

 Vesicular Stomatitis in the USA